Neighborkid01/calibron_12/README.md

 # Calibron 12

-This program solves the Calibron 12 puzzle.
+This program solves the Calibron 12 puzzle with brute force and backtracking.

 https://www.gathering4gardner.org/g4g12gift/Miller_Baxter-Mystery_of_the_Calibron.pdf